dlwhitehurst/sudoku/README.md

 If this then that can be done ...

-1. Rows with 8 numbers (8 of 9) can be completed.
+1. Rows with 8 numbers (8 of 9) can be completed. (coded)
-2. Columns with 8 numbers (8 of 9) can be completed.
+2. Columns with 8 numbers (8 of 9) can be completed. (coded)
-3. Blocks with 8 numbers (8 of 9) can be completed.
+3. Blocks with 8 numbers (8 of 9) can be completed. (coded)
+4. Rows with 7 numbers might be completed. (working)
+5. Columns with 7 numbers might be completed. (working)